Rosalind Howell 1928 - 2020 - Obituary

 Rosalind Howell

-Rosalind Howell was born on February 14, 1928 in Gary, Indiana to Ervand and Maran Marjanian.
+GARY, IN - Rosalind Howell was born on February 14, 1928 in Gary, IN to Ervand and Maran Marjanian.
 Born to first-generation Armenian immigrants fleeing the Armenian Genocide, her parents endured a seven-year period of separation while her mother and sisters struggled to immigrate and join her father in Northwest Indiana.
 After high school graduation, Rosalind attended college and graduated with a Bachelor's and Master's Degree from Indiana University.
 During college, she participated in Theatre and was a Shakespeare aficionado.

 Wanting to explore after college, Rosalind, along with a few of her girlfriends, moved to and taught in California for a few years.
 Upon returning to Northwest Indiana, she met and fell in love with a convertible driving football coach, Donald Howell, Sr.